blegas78/autoSplitters/readme-HZD.md

    - Height: 22

 ### Brazilian Portuguese (pt-br) variant
+> Variant for Brazilian Portuguese.
 Thanks to Habeebs for this variant!

  - Scan Region settings
    - X: 86